StarPlayrX/bigmac/README.md

 BigMac2

 First Time User Guide
-* Your Mac must support natively booting APFS.
-Please use dosdude1's APFS ROM Patcher (lower left button on Bigmac2 to download.
-* You need to disable SIP and authenticated-root.
-To do this, your first Big Mac 2 installer should be on an external USB HD or Fast Thumb drive.
-It needs to be about 32Gb.
-You cannot disable SIP if Big Mac2 is running from an internal SSD or HD.
-It must be on an external disk to the system.
-** After Bigmac2 is booted from an extenral disk:
+* If you have not installed dosdude1's APFS ROM Patcher, do that first.
+* Install BigMac 2 to an external hard drive or USB Flash thumb drive (should be relatively fast and min of 32 GB)
-* Go to the terminal and type:
+* Boot it up and go to the termina and type:

 `csrutil`

 `csrutil disable`